 Careless layout results in chopped redheads

-Recently I supported a coffee table book on Kickstarter for portraits of ladies with red hair1 .
-Redhead Beauty by Brian Dowling.
-I’m not concerned about the fact the book was received three months later than promised.
+Recently I supported a coffee table book on Kickstarter for portraits of ladies with red hair.1 I’m not concerned about the fact the book was received three months later than promised.
 I am not concerned about not getting the promised backer credit.

 I am upset about the poor placement of the models within the frame.
-No – not artist license with framing the picture.
+No – not artistic license with framing the picture.
 The problem is the placement within the book.

-Several photographs span two pages, with the model in the absolute center.
+Several photographs span two pages, with the model’s main features crossing the absolute center.
 Having the person’s head and torso on one page, with the legs on the other page is okay.
 Cutting their face in half is not good.
 The binding of the pages distorts the image.
 In the example to the right, the poor girl is missing a significant portion of her face.

-Shown left, the binding seam is near the edge of her face, but with the natural curve created by the binding, nearly half of her head is missing, as well as her fingers.
+Shown left, the binding seam is near the edge of her face, but with the natural curve created by the binding, about one-third of her head is missing, as well as her fingers.

 Other examples in this book slice through eyes and cheeks.